larpchronicles/rules/chronicles-rulebook.md

 #### Glowing Wand Stone
    >This creates a softly glowing stone that can be inset into the end of a carved wand.
 This stone should not emit more light than a typical physical representation for a Glowing Light spell.
 This item is consumed on use.
 Acts as per the Glowing Light Spell.
 #### Rune of Trap Compression
->This rune is designed to help a would-be trap user to conceal their traps more effectively.
-To use this rune, the user must declare "Activate Trap Compression", and attach this tag to the Trap, along with the regular Trap tag.
+>This rune is designed to help a would-be trap character to conceal their traps more effectively.
+To use this rune, the character must declare "Activate Trap Compression", and attach this tag to the Trap, along with the regular Trap tag.
 This effect allows the rep to be half the normal minimum size requirement, shrinking the minimum to 6"x3"x3".
 This item is consumed on use.
 #### Wand of Agility
-> These Wands are specially crafted items that empower the user to more efficiently use an ability, allowing them to repeat the same ability without expending additional Agility.
+> These Wands are specially crafted items that empower the character to more efficiently use an ability, allowing them to repeat the same ability without expending additional Agility.
 At creation, a Wand of Agility is attuned to a specific ability of up to 8th tier.
 The Tier of this recipe and materials required, are equal to the level of the ability.
-Immediately after using an Ability from their Agility Pool, the user may activate a Wand of the same ability by declaring "Activate <Ability Incant>" and using a second instance of this ability at no cost.
+Immediately after using an Ability from their Agility Pool, the character may activate a Wand of the same ability by declaring "Activate <Ability Incant>" and using a second instance of this ability at no cost.
 You may not chain Wands off each other.
 This item is consumed on use.
 #### Wand of Magic
->These Wands are specially crafted items that empower the user to more efficiently cast a spell, allowing them to repeat the same spell without expending additional mana.
+>These Wands are specially crafted items that empower the character to more efficiently cast a spell, allowing them to repeat the same spell without expending additional mana.
 At creation, a Wand of Magic is attuned to a specific spell of up to 8th tier.
 The Tier of this recipe and materials required, are equal to the level of the spell.
-Immediately after casting a spell from their Mana Pool, the user may activate a Wand of the same spell by declaring "Activate <Spell Incant>" and casting a second instance of this spell at no cost.
+Immediately after casting a spell from their Mana Pool, the character may activate a Wand of the same spell by declaring "Activate <Spell Incant>" and casting a second instance of this spell at no cost.
 You may not chain Wands off each other.
 This item is consumed on use.
 #### Wand of Stamina
-> These Wands are specially crafted items that empower the user to more efficiently use an ability, allowing them to repeat the same ability without expending additional Stamina.
+> These Wands are specially crafted items that empower the character to more efficiently use an ability, allowing them to repeat the same ability without expending additional Stamina.
 At creation, a Wand of Stamina is attuned to a specific ability of up to 8th tier.
 The Tier of this recipe and materials required, are equal to the level of the ability.
-Immediately after using an Ability from their Stamina Pool, the user may activate a Wand of the same ability by declaring "Activate <Ability Incant>" and using a second instance of this ability at no cost.
+Immediately after using an Ability from their Stamina Pool, the character may activate a Wand of the same ability by declaring "Activate <Ability Incant>" and using a second instance of this ability at no cost.
 You may not chain Wands off each other.
 This item is consumed on use.

 ### Tier II

 #### Rune of Imbuing
->This rune is designed to transfer the crafted mana of the user into a designated target, so that the target might cast a spell of their own.
-Upon activating this item, the user casts a spell of their choice from their Mana Pool and declares "Imbue (Spell Name)", Imbuing the spell into the Target for the Target to cast before their next rest.
+>This rune is designed to transfer the crafted mana of the character into a designated target, so that the target might cast a spell of their own.
+Upon activating this item, the character casts a spell of their choice from their Mana Pool and declares "Imbue (Spell Name)", Imbuing the spell into the Target for the Target to cast before their next rest.
 If the target has a mana pool of their own, casting the Imbued spell does not consume any mana.
 A target does not need to have the Initiation for the chosen spell in order to cast the Imbued spell.
 Only spells of 8th level or lower may be Imbued.
 A target may only have one Imbue active at a time, and if the spell is not used before the target rests, it is lost.
 This item is consumed on use.
 #### Rune of Marking/Unmarking
    >This rune, when activated, will leave a mark on an item, or person, which lasts until removed with a Rune of Unmarking, or the body has been regenerated in the case of the mark being placed upon a person.
 The mark is placed and designed by the person who used the Rune of Marking, with the approval of the Plot Team.
 To activate the rune, the character must touch the target of the rune and apply it with a three count "Activate Rune of Marking, 1 I Mark You..." etc. This can be used to remove a Mark by instead touching the target and saying "Activate Rune of Unmarking".
 This item is consumed on use.
 #### Runic Rebreather
 > This specially treated wooden disk, inspired by someone with an impossible to spell name, has been carved with runes that allow the bearer to breathe clean air in environments where they might otherwise suffocate.
 It takes 3 seconds of roleplay to apply a Runic Rebreather, after which its effects last for 1 hour.
 This does not provide any protection against Toxin effects.
 This item is consumed on use.
-After use, the user cannot benefit from the effects of a Runic Rebreather until they complete a Rest.
+After use, the character cannot benefit from the effects of a Runic Rebreather until they complete a Rest.

 ### Tier III

 #### Environmental Adaptation Rune
 >This Rune was created to help protect explorers who wished to seek out the far flung places of the world, without worrying that they might succumb to something as simple as the environment itself.
 Upon application, which takes three seconds, the bearer becomes immune to any environmental effects, finding themselves moving with ease.
 This Rune does have limits, and environments that are so hazardous that they may actually inflict damage will bypass this rune's protections.
 This lasts for 1 Hour.
 This item is consumed on Use.
-After use, the user cannot benefit from the effects of a Environmental Adaptation Rune until they complete a Rest.
+After use, the character cannot benefit from the effects of a Environmental Adaptation Rune until they complete a Rest.
 #### Rune of the Beacon
    >When activated, this rune will place a magical mark upon an item that will act as a beacon for the one that used the rune that lasts for one day.
 For the duration of the effect, the character may sense the general direction of the location of the marked item; this includes beacon objects another character is carrying.
 This beacon cannot be affected by Dispel Magic, or even death and body regeneration.
 To activate this rune the character must touch the target of the rune and say "Activate Rune of the Beacon".
 This item is consumed on use.
 #### Rune of Obscuring
->When activated, this rune will mask the presence of the user, making it harder for them to be located.
-This will dispel any active Runes of Becaon on the user upon activation.
-In addition, for the next hour, it will also make it more difficult to Track the user.
+>When activated, this rune will mask the presence of the character, making it harder for them to be located.
+This will dispel any active Runes of Becaon on the character upon activation.
+In addition, for the next hour, it will also make it more difficult to Track the character.
 This item is consumed on use.

 ### Tier IV

 #### Lock Corroding Rune
    >This is a Rune that will weaken a lock once this substance is applied to it.
-The user applies the substance and says "Lock Corroding." to let the marshal know that the Rune has been applied to the lock.
+The character applies the substance and says "Lock Corroding." to let the marshal know that the Rune has been applied to the lock.
 The lock rating will be weakened by three ranks.
 Locks cannot have their rating weakened to below 1.
 This Rune can only be applied to a lock once.
 #### Lock Enhancing Rune
    >This is a Rune that will make a lock harder to pick once this Rune is applied to it.
-The user applies the Rune and notes the application on the Marshal Notes of the cabin to let the Marshal know that the Rune has been applied to the lock.
+The character applies the Rune and notes the application on the Marshal Notes of the cabin to let the Marshal know that the Rune has been applied to the lock.
 The lock rating will be strengthened by three ranks.
 This Rune can only be applied to a lock once.
 #### Rune of Magic Deliverance
    >This rune will allow the character to cast a spell from their Mana Pool quickly by limiting the spell incantation to "Magic &lt;spell name>".
 The rune stone is consumed once the spell has been cast using this game call.
 This item is consumed on use.

 ### Tier V

 #### Elemental Blade Rune
    >This rune coats a weapon in a sheath of elemental energy chosen from Flame/Frost/Shock/Stone upon Application.
-During that time, the user may declare "Activate Elemental Blade" and select a single target, while attacking that target the weapon will do [Element] type Damage until rest or until a new Elemental Blade is used.
+During that time, the character may declare "Activate Elemental Blade" and select a single target, while attacking that target the weapon will do [Element] type Damage until rest or until a new Elemental Blade is used.
 This can be applied to Ranged Weapons.
 Applying the Rune takes 3 seconds.
 Example: "5 Normal Flame".
 This functions similarly to Critical Strike.
 This item is consumed on use.
 #### Rune of Chambering
    >This recipe creates a Rune that allows for a character to temporarily store magic within it to be triggered in emergencies.
 A Rune of Chambering is made with a specific condition for triggering.
 The valid conditions are: Confined, Dead, Drain, Dying, Stunned, Unconscious.
-The Rune is primed by expending a non self-cast spell from the user's memorized spells, and by writing down the name of spell on the back of the item tag.
+The Rune is primed by expending a non self-cast spell from the character's memorized spells, and by writing down the name of spell on the back of the item tag.
 When the chambered spell is triggered, the call is "Chambered &lt;spell name>".
 If multiple Runes of Chambering with the same trigger are active, they will all activate simultaneously.
 A Rune of Chambering inside a Bag of Holding effect will not activate.
 A Rune of Chambering will last for at most one full day, if it has not triggered by that time the item will crumble.
 This item is consumed on use.
 #### Rune of Limited Elemental Shift
 > This rune is attuned to a specific element of Flame/Frost/Shock/Stone, chosen upon application, which takes three seconds of roleplay.
 This enables the bearer to select a single target, and against that target they may cast Mana Bolts as Bolts of the chosen element until rest or until a new Limited Elemental Shift is used.
 If the Bearer already possesses an Elemental Shift on their spirit, they may instead shift their usual Elemental Bolt to one of the Rune's type.
 This lasts until used or until Rest.
 This functions similarly to Critical Strike.
 This item is consumed on use.